doubleedger1/SEAS/README.md

     - There are plans for adding support for SQLite for use of the server db instead in the future hence the use of "if (SEAS.MISC.UseSQL)".
 # How to install
 - Simply add the folder into your garrysmod/garrysmod/addons.
+# Setting it up
+- Fill all the SQL related settings in sv_init.lua.

 # Features
 - Over 20 helpful commands to use.